Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 36 - React.js/36.08 Javascript Expressions in JSX Practice/README.md

 If you try to insert the function without calling it, React will warn: "Functions are not valid as a React child."

 Always remember to call the function with parentheses to get the value.

+## Summary of Approaches

+You can insert the JavaScript expression directly inside the JSX curly braces, for example:

+`{new Date().getFullYear()}`

+Alternatively, you can assign the year to a constant and insert that constant into JSX.

+Both approaches work correctly.